mvolkmann/blog/src/web-dev-tips.md

 ### clip-path property

-The {% aTargetBlank
+The CSS {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path",
-"https://developer.mozilla.org/en-US/docs/Web/CSS/clip-path",
-"CSS clip-path property" %} defines a clipping region that determines the parts of an element that should be visible.
+"clip-path property" %} defines a clipping region that determines the parts of an element that should be visible.
 It is often used with images, but is not limited to those.